 Djupalonssandur is located at the western end of the Snaefellsnes peninsula.

-The best way to reach it is by renting a car and driving there yourself, especially if you want to hike in the area.
+The best and easiest way to reach the trailhead is by renting a car and driving there yourself, especially if you want to hike in the area.
 You just have to drive along Utnesvegur until you reach a deviation towards 572 Dritvikurvegur.
-At the end of this road, you will find the Djupalonssandur Parking Lot (exact location on the map below).
+At the end of this road, you will find the Djupalonssandur Parking Lot (exact location on the map at the end of this blog).

 Driving times to reach Djupalonssandur will depend on where you are driving from: